 Hartlepool College is one of 29 universities and colleges in the region to be part of the North East Collaborative Outreach Programme (NECOP) set up to tackle this growing concern.

-Hartlepool College already works with more than 700 students a year for Higher Education awareness and from September 2017 recruited a FutureMe programme co-ordinator to work with the existing award-winning careers team to embed student mentoring, group sessions, unique HE visits and tailored one-to-one sessions into college life.
+Hartlepool College already works with more than 700 students a year for Higher Education awareness and we have recruited a FutureMe programme coordinator to work with the existing award-winning careers team to embed student mentoring, group sessions, unique HE visits and tailored one-to-one sessions into college life.

 Mark Lee, IAG team leader at the college, said: “The FutureMe project offers us the chance to re-energise Higher Education engagement.
 It gives us the staffing and support to be able to bring more innovation and HE awareness to learners.
 We're incredibly excited by the project and by working with Alan Cook (our FutureMe co-ordinator) we are already bringing more engagement opportunities to students than ever before."